Where to Elope in Upstate South Carolina

 Unlike Ken in the Barbie movie, South Carolina’s job isn’t “just beach.”
 Even though everyone pictures beaches and palmetto trees when they think of South Carolina, only a small part of the state is near the ocean.
 As much as I love coastal South Carolina, it’s not for everyone.
 Aside from the visual scenery being different in the upstate, there are fewer tourists here, and the humidity and mosquitoes aren’t so bad.
 The water is colder here, so you don’t have to worry about alligators if you’re getting married in a warmer month.
 AND—there are mountains and waterfalls on this side of the state!

-However you choose to elope, you deserve the best photos from that day, so click here to get started!
+However you choose to elope, you deserve the best photos from that day, and I’d love to help you make that happen!

 How to Get to Greenville, SC